Score:

 Emotional Self-Care

-Managing stress through relaxation techniques like meditation, yoga, or deep breathing.
+Managing stress through relaxation techniques like meditation, yoga or deep breathing.

 Journaling to process emotions.